rautniraj/nse-company-corporate-action-tracker/README.md

 ## 🧠 How It Works (Detailed Flow)

-- `fetch-nse-rss.js` uses Puppeteer to load the XML feed from:
+- `fetch-nse-rss.js` uses got to load the XML feed from:
   ```
   https://nsearchives.nseindia.com/content/RSS/Corporate_action.xml
   ```